isomerpages/ogp/_about-us/transformation/nitya.md

 functionId: transformation
 jobTitle: Job Title
 curProducts:
-  - currentProducts
+  - Policy & Transformation
 pastProducts:
-  - Policy & Transformation
-accomplishments: |-
-  * OGP-DIS collaboration
+  - OGP-DIS collaboration
-  * OGP Board of Advisors
+  - OGP Board of Advisors
+accomplishments: >-
+  * Integrate Whole-of-Government participation in Hack for Public Good to inspire more hand-raisers across government to what is possible

+  * Launched OGP's inaugural board of advisors

+  * Collaborated with MINDEF/DIS to accelerate the formation and development of tech teams and capabilities
 quote: Family is not an important thing.
 It’s everything.
 linkedinId: nitya